 Use it or lose it

 It’s not possible to carry forward any unused ISA allowance from one tax year to the next.
 So, if you can, it’s best to use your full ISA allowance every year.
-Whether you invest in stocks and shares, save in cash, or do a bit of both, ISAs are an easy, tax-efficient way to make the most of your savings.
+Whether you invest in stocks and shares, save in cash, or do a bit of both, ISAs are an easy, tax-efficient way to make the most of your money.

 With the personal tax year-end approaching on 5th April, if you haven’t done so already, now’s the time to put your ISA plan into action.